Do Ferrets Like Dark Rooms?

 Overall, it’s essential to observe your ferret’s behavior and preferences to determine their lighting preferences.
 If your ferret seems to be uncomfortable in a bright room, provide them with a shaded area.
 Similarly, if they seem to be thriving in a darker space, you can accommodate them by creating a cozy corner in a quiet area.

-You may also like: Are Ferrets Aggressive?
+You may also like: Do Ferrets Eat Other Animals?

 The Pros and Cons of Keeping Ferrets in a Dark Room